Beginner’s Guide: How to Clean Your AC Coils and Boost Efficiency

 Gloves and safety goggles (for protection)

-Step-by-Step Guide to Cleaning Your AC Coils
+Step-by-Step: How to Clean Your AC Coils

 Step 1: Turn Off the Power